 Other assets consist primarily of landlord-owned store assets that the Company has paid for as part of its lease, deferred financing costs associated with the Company's senior secured asset-based revolving credit facility (the ABL Line of Credit) and purchased lease rights.
 Landlord-owned assets represent leasehold improvements at certain stores for which the Company has paid, but the landlord has retained title.
 These assets are amortized over the lease term inclusive of reasonably assured renewal options.
-Amortization of landlord-owned assets was \$14.5 million, and was included in the line item "Depreciation and amortization" in the Company's Consolidated Statements of Income.
+Amortization of landlord-owned assets was \$16.0 million, \$14.5 million and \$13.4 million, during Fiscal 2018, Fiscal 2017 and Fiscal 2016, respectively, and was included in the line item "Depreciation and amortization" in the Company's Consolidated Statements of Income.
 Deferred financing costs are amortized over the life of the ABL Line of Credit using the interest method of amortization.
 Amortization of deferred financing costs is recorded in the line item "Interest expense" in the Company's Consolidated Statements of Income.
 Purchased lease rights are amortized over the lease term inclusive of reasonably assured renewal options and the amortization is recorded in the line item "Selling, general and administrative expenses" in the Company's Consolidated Statements of Income.
 Both landlord-owned assets and purchased lease rights are assessed for impairment in accordance with Topic No. 360.
-During Fiscal 2017, Fiscal 2016 and Fiscal 2015, the Company recorded impairment charges of \$0.2 million, \$0.1 million and \$0.4 million, respectively, related to purchased lease rights and landlord-owned assets.
-These charges are recorded in the line item "Impairment charges," for further discussion of the Company's measurement of long-lived assets.
+During Fiscal 2018, Fiscal 2017 and Fiscal 2016, the Company recorded impairment charges of \$0.1 million, \$0.2 million and \$0.1 million, respectively, related to purchased lease rights and landlord-owned assets.
+These charges are recorded in the line item "Impairment charges," for further discussion of the Company's measurement of impairment of long-lived assets.